andela/waitress/README.md

 ## Waitress API

-This repository houses the API endpoints for the waitress project
+This repository houses the API endpoints for the waitress project.
+This project makes use of Python3.5 and above.
+For production it makes use of Python 3.7.6

 ### Available Endpoints